eric-downes/20sq-blog/_posts/2024-12-01-issuance-fundamentals.md

 $$s^\star\sim r^\star<1$$, while if fees dominate inflaton $$\alpha\ll
 f$$ and $$s^\star\to1$$.
 For a numerical comparison, at present $$f
 \approx .001\lessim .005\approx\alpha$$ so to within 10\% error above,
-$$s^*\approx r$$ over the range of $$r$$ inferred from Lido yield rate.
+$$s^\star\approx r$$ over the range of $$r$$ inferred from Lido yield rate.

 So if these conditions persist at long times, and to be clear there is no reason to be certain they will, we should expect $$s^\star\approx r\in(.55,.77)$$.
 This places the lower range of $$s^\star$$ near the 50% staking target proposed by Elowsson.
-This is hopeful, but little weight can be attached to such back-of-envelope extrapolations.
+This is hopeful!
+However ittle weight can be attached to such back-of-envelope extrapolations as these.
 To make reliable projections we need systematic measurement of both the statistics of individual validator reinvestment and metrics or at least surveys reflecting validator sentiment and (in)capacity to absorb reduced revenue.

 ### Market Equilibrium: Stability